 Back in 2009, the Los Angeles City Attorney’s Office acquired and then tested three samples of medical cannabis available to patients through dispensaries.
 The test found out that high levels of certain types of pesticides are in those commercial marijuana products and much like in tobacco, pose an alarming threat to the consumer.
-In 2013, a study published in the Journal of Toxicology clearly demonstrated that indeed, the levels of pesticides existing in commercial marijuana in California are definitely a concern to both producers and consumers, for both medical and recreational use.
+CBD Oil contains less of these toxins and therefore, advised for use by medical practitioners over other cannabis products.
+In 2013, a study published in the Journal of Toxicology clearly demonstrated that indeed, the levels of pesticides existing in commercial marijuana in California, as you can check here, are definitely a concern to both producers and consumers, for both medical and recreational use.
 However, depending on ways of consuming, and depending on the device used, it was learned that residues from these chemicals were mostly as high as almost 70%, a substantial amount that can seriously affect the user’s health.
 This is why some people think this might be the reason for Cannabinoid Hyperemesis Syndrome (CHS).

 This https://emergencypestcontrol.ca/ontario/london/ extermination services notes that the chemical pesticides found are permethrin, bifenthrin, and diazinon.
 Another residue also found in the samples is of myclobutanil, commonly used in crops to protect against fungi, and of paclobutrazol, a plant growth regulator.
 Ingestion alone is significantly toxic for the human body; however, when converted to smoke, the potency of these chemicals will become more hazardous; mostly carcinogenic especially in prolonged exposure.
 There is no doubt that exposure to these chemicals through smoking is exceedingly high and could not be downplayed that’s why both the public and government sectors should really take double measures to address these alarming discoveries and demand organic cannabis.
 It is so alarming that in 2016, Colorado issued a report in the American Journal of Public Health stating the need to create a “robust regulatory and public health framework.”